Carnagion/dissertation/diss/diss.typ

 #cite(<avella-time-indexed>, form: "prose") counter this claim by presenting a time-indexed MIP formulation based on a novel class of valid clique inequalities for the single machine scheduling problem with sequence-dependent setup times.
 They generalise a family of inequalities introduced by #cite(<nogueira-mixed-integer>, form: "prose").
-Their formulation significantly improve the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult real-world instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milan Linate.
+Their formulation significantly improves the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult real-world instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milan Linate.

 #cite(<beasley-scheduling-aircraft>, form: "prose") also present an alternative time-indexed 0-1 MIP formulation that can be derived by discretising time, although they note that this formulation produces a relatively large number of variables and constraints, and do not explore it further.